videvelop/cloud-learn/hello-worlds-to-aws/006-cloudformation/README.md

 Cloudformation  terminologies.
 Template - JSON or YAML declarative code file that describes the intended state of all resources user wants to create.
-Stack - AWS creates cloudformation stack as per the resources outlined in the json or yam template file.
+Stack - AWS creates cloudformation stack as per the resources outlined in the json or yaml template file.
-Change set - if any changes are initiated by the user on the stack.
+Change set - if any changes are required by the user on the stack, those can be specified as json or yaml file.
 User can preview and execute the same.
 Stack set - a group of stacks

 `AWS-PRICE` for this hands-on exercise: